 Want some tips on drilling holes in glass?
-Check out exactly how Bob Villa does it!
+Check out this video.

 How to plug the holes you drilled (once the moisture is out)

 First of all, whatever caused the condensation inside double pane windows in the first place has not been addressed.
+Most likely this is a broken window seal.
 So, new moisture can still creep in from the source.

 Secondly, if rainwater gets into your new holes, then your window will end up worse than when you started.
 Bugs can also get into these tiny holes as well.